 He leaves to mourn his loss, his wife of sixty-four years; Gerlena Clark, one daughter; Sheryl Ferguson, son-in-law; Phil Ferguson, two granddaughters; Rachel Kimble and Vanessa Ferguson, grandson-in-law; James Kimble, one great-grandson; James Phillip Kimble, and a host of relatives, loved ones and friends.

 “We thank God for how He allowed Ben to help shape the lives of those he came in contact with.”

-To plant a tree in memory of Benjamin Frank Clark, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Benjamin Frank Clark, please visit our floral store.